Pedram-Rajaei/SSM-DNN/README.md

 dimensional CNN with 2 layer of convoltuin and max-pooling.
 We use a cross-validation scheme to assess prediction accuracy along with sepecificty and sensvicity of our model.
-We compared our model with DNN alone, and other modeling frameowkr such as XXX and YYY, and found our model can reach higher prediction accuracy with a more balanced specificity and senisivity.
+We compared our model with DNN alone, and other state of art modeling framework such as pre trained ResNet, and found our model can reach higher prediction accuracy with a more balanced specificity and senisivity.
 Different steps of the framework implementation using SSM- DNN can be found here:</p>